How to Build a DIY Dog Ramp

 If you have a big doggo that is well into their senior years, the chances are that they have fallen victim to canine arthritis or have simply lost the springiness in their gait and jump to be able to move about properly.
 A dog ramp is an excellent aid for aged woofers, too.

-Before rushing to the home supply store or your shed for materials, you need to settle on the dimensions of the ramp that you will be fashioning for your furry baby.
+Before rushing to the home supply store or your shed for materials, you need to settle on the dimensions of the ramp that you will be fashioned for your furry baby.
 It goes without saying that you will match the width of the ramp to your pooch’s size and the ramp’s height to that of the object they need to climb, but the length of the ramp will depend on how steep it needs to be.

 Small doggies need ramps with a milder incline that they can conquer with ease, but larger doggos can climb up steeper slopes without an issue.
 The overall health of your pooch should also play a role in settling on the ramp dimensions, and here’s why.